 We've talked about the upfront cost and investment.
 But to get more into the full compensation plan, I thought it would be best explained by someone involved.

 Please note: I don't endorse the following video, but for informational purposes, it explains the compensation plan well.

 Is LuLaRoe For You?

 LuLaRoe has a few things going for it, and one of those is fashion.
-People (well… some people) have a “passion for fashion”.
+Unlike some other MLM that may have trivial products, many people have a “passion for fashion”.